rootstrap/blog/content/iOS/RSFormView/RSFormViewExample.md

 }
 ```

-When we set a FormView `viewModel` we are telling the formView this is the object thats gonna be populating it.
+When we set a FormView `viewModel` we are telling the formView this is the object that's gonna be populating it.
-This object need to conform to `FormViewModel` protocol in order to do so.
+This object needs to conform to `FormViewModel` protocol in order to do so.
-This protocol only requres that you hold an items array of `FormItem`s.
+This protocol only requires that you hold an items array of `FormItem`s.
-Lets create a file to implement the FormViewModel, lets use ExampleFormHelper as a name.
+Let's create a file to implement the FormViewModel, let's use ExampleFormHelper as a name.
 To keep this short I'm gonna be only showing how to add a couple of items.
 Take a look at the implementation:

 ``` swift